YongjoonYoun/homepage/content/authors/admin/_index.md

   icon_pack: fab
   link: https://www.linkedin.com/in/harrison-youn/
 superuser: true
-title: Harrison Yongjoon Youn
+title: ''
 ---
-Welcome to my homepage!
-I am a Ph.D. student in Economics at the Ohio State University (OSU).

-Prior to joining OSU, I spent 2 years as a research associate at National University of Singapore (NUS), focusing on the economics of aging and measurement.

-My research interests lie in labor, health, aging, and public economics.
-I use causal inference methods to address my research questions.
+I am a Ph.D. student in Economics at The Ohio State University (OSU), focusing on labor, health, and aging.
+Previously, I worked as a research associate at the National University of Singapore (NUS) on aging economics.
+My research uses causal inference to to address my research questions.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/CV.pdf" "newtab" >}}CV{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} {{< staticref "uploads/CV.pdf" "newtab" >}}CV{{< /staticref >}}